vanya-vasya/website-4-bird/FINAL_DASHBOARD_REDIRECT_SUMMARY.md

 ✅ Dashboard after payment with updated token balance (within 3 seconds)

 ### What You Need to Do
-✅ Update Networx merchant dashboard to match this configuration
+✅ Update Secure-Processor merchant dashboard to match this configuration

 ### When to Deploy
 ✅ After testing in staging and reviewing with team